tbidne/shrun/faq.md

 > [!WARNING]
 >
-> The `block-line-buffer` strategy only makes sense when there is exactly _one_ command.
-Otherwise we could easily mix up logs from different commands, leading to nonsense output.
+> The `block-line-buffer` strategy can lead to nonsense file logs when there are multiple commands.
+Hence this is disallowed.

 With that out of the way, we can now justify the default behavior.

 - When we have exactly one command, we use the `block-line-buffer` strategy.
 This has the best chance at preserving formatting, but it only makes sense when there is a single command.
 - Otherwise, we use the `block` strategy.

+> [!TIP]
+>
+> There is little reason to explicitly set `--read-strategy block-line-buffer` manually, as the only cases that is permissible (single command and/or file-logging is disabled), `shrun` will automatically choose that strategy.
+Thus the only reason is to be explicit.

 There are various other tweaks one can try if the file log formatting is still damaged e.g. increasing `--command-log-buffer-(length|timeout)` and/or `--command-log-read-size`.
 Decreasing the `--command-log-poll-interval` _could_ help, though -- as we see from the description above -- this is not a general solution, and it may push the CPU usage unacceptably high regardless, so it is likely not a good solution.